MrJeremyKhoo/competitive-programing/basicprogramming2/README.md

 Basicprogramming2
 chose to sort the list because noticed that problems easier solved with sorting
 # Case 1
 no need look for duplicates since sum is odd number in is integers. solution involves and depends on mergesort O(nlogn).
-Faster solution involves looking for compliment of 7777 - i as a set is built such would have time complexity of O(n).
+Faster solution involves looking for compliment(7777-1) in a set of numbers in arrayO(n).
 O(n^2) solution to "find exsistance of pair that sum to ..." is not accepted
 # Case 2
 since sorted just look at elements next to each other.
 O(n)
 # Case 3